rungdung/Research-Narratives/README.md

         Non-spatial-->Media
 ```

 Resources can be any document that you want to annotate and link to your mind map.
 This can be spatial data, papers, news articles, media and so on.
-Spatial data is currently treated as first class data, and is the only data that can be annotated.
-PDFs and media can be annotated, but not spatially and neither on the interface
+Spatial data is currently treated as first-class data and is the only data that can be annotated.
+PDFs and media can be annotated, but not spatially and neither on the interface.
+This is a work in progress.
+So is support for other spatial formats.

-## What is a research map?
+### What is a research map?

 ```mermaid
 graph LR;